 - Mandala—a “circle” or cosmic diagram for ritual or interior visualization, representing various realms of Buddhas and bodhisattvas and their cosmic energies in two- or three-dimensional forms.

 - Mudra—a “symbol” or “ritual gesture,” made by the position of the hands or body, and signifying the qualities and presence of various Buddhas and bodhisattvas in Vajrayana ritual.

 Since the Tibetan uprising in 1959, more than 100,000 Tibetan Vajrayana Buddhists have become refugees in India and around the world.
-The Dalai Lama, Tenzin Gyatso is head of one of the four major lineages of Tibetan monks and leads a Tibetan government in exile in north India.
+The current Dalai Lama, Tenzin Gyatso, is head of one of the four major lineages of Tibetan monks and leads a Tibetan government in exile in north India.
 Other Tibetan teachers, called lamas, tulkus, or rinpoches, settled in the United States during the 1960s and 70s, where they attracted a largely Euro-American following.
 Only in the 1990s did substantial numbers of Tibetan lay Buddhists arrive in the United States.
 As a result, America is now a place where a centuries-old Vajrayana tradition encounters a decades-old American convert Vajrayana practice.